dmachard/coredns-gslb/docs/troubleshooting.md

 ### TXT Record Support for Debugging

-The GSLB plugin supports DNS TXT queries for any managed domain.
+By default, the GSLB plugin supports DNS TXT queries for any managed domain.
 When you query a domain with type TXT, the plugin returns a TXT record for each backend, summarizing:
 - Backend address (IP)
 - Priority
 - Health status (healthy/unhealthy)